RMyzc/15618-project/README.md

 - Decoupling the dependency will lead to inaccurate final results.

 ## RESOURCES
 We plan to start from scratch and implement a sequential version of the algorithm first.
-We have not yet decided to use greedy algorithm or heuristic algorithm, but they can all be parallelized.
+We decided to use both greedy algorithm and heuristic algorithm, since they all can be parallelized.
 Because implementing a sequential version of both algorithm will not be too difficult, we may implement sequential of them both.

 We will reference some research papers in the *Reference* part to implement the sequential version of algorithms.